BMT Astoria Line: Description and service

 The north end of the Astoria Line is a two-track terminal at Ditmars Boulevard, with one island platform.
 South of the station, the center express track, currently not used in revenue service, begins (with crossovers to allow terminating trains to reach the correct track).
 The next station, Astoria Boulevard, is the only express station on the three-track section.
 The next four stations are local ones with two side platforms.

 South of 39th Avenue, the express track merges with the two outer tracks.
 The line then curves west and enters Queensboro Plaza, a dual-level station with northbound trains on the upper level, southbound trains on the lower level, and cross-platform transfers to the IRT Flushing Line.
 Crossover tracks exist between the upper-level tracks just north of the station, one of a few connections between the BMT / IND and IRT.
 After Queensboro Plaza, the line ramps underground, and merges with the 60th Street Tunnel Connection to become the BMT Broadway Line via the 60th Street Tunnel to Manhattan.

 History

 Opening

-The BMT Astoria Line was originally served by the IRT "8" train.
+Unused R12 label for the "8" Astoria route.